 The TIAA Bank website may contain links to other websites.
 TIAA Bank is not responsible for the privacy practices or the content of non-TIAA Bank websites.
 Please review the privacy statement found on each of these sites when linking through.

 TIAA Bank provides you with the opportunity to opt out of receiving marketing communications from TIAA Bank and its partners.
 If you do not wish to receive future marketing communications, you may request that TIAA Bank remove your information from its database by contacting privacy@TIAABank.com.

 You can refer to the TIAA, FSB Consumer Privacy Notice for more information on your right to request that we not share certain aspects of your information.
 Please contact 1-855-260-8856 or privacy@TIAABank.com with any questions, concerns, or to exercise your right to request that we not share certain aspects of your information.

 TIAA Bank encourages protection of children’s information on the internet.
 We will not intentionally collect personal information from children under 13 on our website without first obtaining consent from their parents or legal guardians.
 For more information about the Children’s Online Privacy Protection Act (COPPA) please refer to the Federal Trade Commission’s website .

-This notice describes our current online privacy practices.
-TIAA Bank may change its online privacy practices in the future, and we may revise this notice to reflect material changes.
+This notice describes our current digital privacy practices.
+TIAA Bank may change its digital privacy practices in the future, and we may revise this notice to reflect material changes.
 If we do change our policy, we will note those changes on our website.
 A message will be displayed on our homepage for a period of time that a change has been made.
 We may also send an email describing the changes.
-Your continued use of the website following the posting of changes to these terms will mean that you accept those changes.
+Your continued use of TIAA Bank’s Digital Channels following the posting of changes to these terms will mean that you accept those changes.